John R. Dunne

+Personal life

-Dunne was born in Baldwin, New York, and attended Garden City High School.
+Dunne was born in Baldwin, New York, and attended Garden City High School, where he was a member of the 1945 Nassau County Championship baseball team.
 He graduated from Georgetown University in 1951, and received his law degree from Yale Law School in 1954.
 He married Denise in 1958 and they had four children together.
 Dunne resided in Garden City and Columbia County.
 He was senior counsel at the Albany law firm of Whiteman Osterman & Hanna.
 He was also a director of several corporations.

 In the State Senate

 Dunne was a member of the New York State Senate from 1966 to 1989, sitting in the 176th, 177th, 178th, 179th, 180th, 181st, 182nd, 183rd, 184th, 185th, 186th, 187th and 188th New York State Legislatures.

 Dunne served as Deputy Majority Leader, as well as chairman or ranking member of six committees.
 Numerous Republican public figures from Long Island served on Dunne's staff, including Michael Balboni.

 Dunne was a major figure in the Attica prison riots of 1971.
 At the time, Dunne was chairman of the Senate Corrections Committee, which oversees the prison system.
 At one dramatic moment during the riot, Dunne entered the prison with New York Times editor Tom Wicker and Assemblyman Arthur Eve to negotiate with the prisoners.
 He strongly criticized Governor Nelson Rockefeller for the latter's actions, including a refusal to visit the prison, and argued that the prison standoff could have ended without bloodshed if state officials had acted differently.

 Dunne was an original sponsor of the Rockefeller drug laws in 1973, but by the 2000s argued for major changes in New York drug laws.
 Dunne sponsored the New York law that protects the confidentiality of tests for HIV/AIDS.

 He was regularly mentioned as a possible candidate for other offices, including statewide offices.
 In 1977, he sought the Republican nomination for Nassau County Executive, but lost the primary election.

 He resigned his seat in September 1989.
 Dunne's papers from his days in the Senate are archived at the New York State Modern Political Archive at the University at Albany.